static site checker

 --general.datapath dir Look for any configuration, caches, and other

--p dir useful files, in this directory.
+-C dir useful files, in this directory.

 --general.defthrd N If --general.thread is not given, then set the

--N N number of threads to N.
+-Y N number of threads to N. The default is 1.
+If 0

 --general.exclude xxx Ignore all paths containing xxx.
 May be